Purple Sweet Potato vs Purple Yam: What’s The Difference?

-I then checked Amazon and found the following price for purple yams:
+I then checked Amazon and found the following price:

 - $13.73 per pound

 Whichever you choose or have on hand, properly storing them is important.
 How you store them can affect their quality and how long they last before going bad.
-Therefore, how do you store purple yams and purple sweet potatoes?
+Therefore, let’s examine how to store each one.

 Store purple yams and purple sweet potatoes in a dark, cool place away from heat and do not store either in the refrigerator.
 A humid basement or root cellar is the best area.
 They should be kept in a burlap bag or ventilated container and stored between 40°F and 60°F.

-Storing purple yams or sweet potatoes in a refrigerator can make the center hard and change the cell structure.
+Storing them in a refrigerator can make the center hard and change the cell structure.
 This can diminish the flavor.
 If you don’t have a cool basement, store them in a ventilated place, away from heat and light.

-Don’t wash the purple yams or purple sweet potatoes before storing them.
+Don’t wash either one before storing them.
 The moisture will promote the growth of bacteria and fungus 1.

-Humid storage locations are best because potatoes and yams are 80% water and can dry out if stored in a drier place.
+Humid storage locations are best for them because they are 80% water and can dry out if stored in a drier place.
 Commercial potato storage facilities are set at 90 to 95% relative humidity 2.

-Knowing the glycemic index of purple sweet potatoes and purple yams is important especially if blood sugar levels are a concern.
+Knowing the glycemic index is important especially if blood sugar levels are a concern.
 Avoiding blood sugar spikes is an important thing people should be aware of, diabetic or not.